geoflows/D-Claw/user_guide/install_dclaw_windows_wsl.md

   make .plots
   ```

   This worked for me.
 It took maybe 10 minutes.
+If you have compiler errors, look at compiling.md.
+  Sept 2022: will probably get a compiler error related to type mismatch.

   Presuming you have a latex distribution installed you can also compile a PDF of the figures with